iesiee/PVF/README.md

 PVF
 ===

-Forecast of AC power and ramps produced by grid-connected PV systems
+Non-parametric forecast of AC power produced by grid-connected PV systems.
+This package has been developed in the framework of the European Project PVCROPS.